 Enhancing Healthcare Team Outcomes

-Preventing snakebites and improving snakebite management requires collaboration among a variety of healthcare providers, including emergency medical service (EMS) personnel, rural hospitals and emergency departments, medical toxicologists, research institutions, and antivenom researchers and manufacturers.
-A recent article highlighted these challenges in the setting of South Asia.[9]
+Preventing snakebites and improving snakebite management requires collaboration among various healthcare professionals, including emergency medical service personnel, rural hospitals and emergency departments, medical toxicologists, research institutions, and antivenom researchers and manufacturers.
+A recent article highlighted these challenges in South Asia.[9]

 Review Questions